Alberto Muñoz

-Ismael Muñoz Lopez (January 15, 1943 – December 15, 2019) was a Mexican Luchador or professional wrestler best known under the ring name Alberto Muñoz.
+Ismael Muñoz Lopez (January 15, 1943 – December 15, 2019) was a Mexican professional wrestler best known under the ring name Alberto Muñoz.
 Muñoz was active from 1964 until the 1980s.
-Muñoz worked for most of his career using his real name, but in the 1970s he also wrestled as the enmascarado (masked wrestler) White Man, teaming with Black Man to form a popular tag team.
+Muñoz worked for most of his career using his real name, but in the 1970s he also wrestled as the masked White Man, teaming with Black Man to form a popular tag team.
 In his career Muñoz held several top championships promoted by Empresa Mexicana de Lucha Libre (EMLL).